prashantk0001/RuleEngine/README.md

 `(( param1 != 1 || param1 == 2 ) && ( param1 != null && param2 != null && param2 != param1) )`

-above logic can be translated into:
+above logic needs to be put into JSON as:

 ```